mihuber/recipe-collection/README.md

 ## outlook
 If we'll find the ***italian-factor*** which defines a true-italian recipe, one could make predictions based on ingredients/amounts of an unknown recipe.

+## acknowledgements
+We thank Osvaldo Zagordi for his support and advice in conducting this study.

+## author contributions
+SS, VK and MH collected the data; SS analyzed the data and wrote the manuscript; VK and MH reviewed and approved the manuscript.